| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 Sysbiolab Team

-# Load a large igraph data("PCv12_pruned_igraph", package = "PathwaySpace") # Continue this example from the PathwaySpace vignette, # in the 'PathwaySpace decoration' section# Load a large igraph data("PCv12_pruned_igraph", package = "PathwaySpace") # Continue this example from the PathwaySpace vignette, # in the 'PathwaySpace decoration' section
+library(PathwaySpace) # Load a large igraph data("PCv12_pruned_igraph", package = "PathwaySpace") # Continue this example from the PathwaySpace vignette, # in the 'PathwaySpace decoration' sectionlibrary(PathwaySpace) # Load a large igraph data("PCv12_pruned_igraph", package = "PathwaySpace") # Continue this example from the PathwaySpace vignette, # in the 'PathwaySpace decoration' section

 The summitWatershed function implements a segmentation